 I believe that a symbiotic relationship between science and art will elevate research and help it outgrow the confinements of the scientific community.
-The scientific community is often separated through their own language away from the general public.
+The community is often separated, through their own language, from the general public.
 Utilizing a visual language breaks down the walls and helps create spaces for open communication.
 Everyone who feels like neither arts nor science is a perfect fit should start exploring at what point they could come in and be the link between the two worlds they love.

 Once you find that intersection it will come naturally as how to proceed.

 What is your view on the relationship between art and science?
 Should they be more separated, or should they play together more often?